zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### foldHttp ()

-Folds over the `HTTP` app by taking in two functions one for failure and one for success respectively.
+Folds over the HTTP application by taking in two functions one for failure and one for success respectively.

 ```scala
   val app1 = Http.succeed("text1")